Abhijeettambe2002/TodoApp/ReadMe.md

 4. Push to the branch (`git push origin feature-branch`).
 5. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Contact

-For any inquiries or support, please contact [yourname@example.com](mailto:yourname@example.com).
+For any inquiries or support, please contact [abhijeettambe20@gmail.com](mailto:yourname@example.com).